whytheq/PSLearning/README.md

 # PSLearning

-Contains Powershell files I am experimenting with.<br>
+Contains Powershell files to experiment with.<br>
 The aim is to have fun while I learn about Powershell scripting.